-Testosterone therapy may help improve pain in men with low testosteroneJune 17th, 2013 in Medical research /
+Testosterone therapy may help improve pain in men with low testosteroneJune 17, 2013 in Medicine & Health / Medical research

 Testosterone therapy is associated with decreased pain perception in men with low testosterone levels related to opioid (narcotic) pain relievers (analgesics), a new study finds.
 The results were presented Monday at The Endocrine Society's 95th Annual Meeting in San Francisco.